aoijs/aoi.js/README.md

 ## Music Integration

-Use this on your precaution, we do not endorse anything or affilated with, we only add support towards it.
+Use this on your precaution, we do not endorse anything or affiliated with, we only add support towards it.

-Do you want to make your Discord Bot different from others, possibily with the ability to play/stream music, it's simple and easy to use!
+Do you want to make your Discord Bot different from others, possibly with the ability to play/stream music, it's simple and easy to use!

 ```php
 $playTrack[type;name] - To play a track from the available third parties supported.